Radar Tracking and Jamming

 To use STK's Terrain Integrate Rough Earth Model (TIREM) capability, the scenario must have terrain from a local terrain file (not from a terrain server).

-Scenario RF environment
+Modeling RF environment

 You will track the aircraft in mountainous terrain.
 Therefore, you will enable TIREM to account for the mountainous terrain in the scenario.

-1. Browse to the RF - Environment page.
+1. Select the RF - Environment page.

-2. Open the Atmospheric Absorption tab.
+2. Select the Atmospheric Absorption tab.

-Radar Cross Sections (RCS) in STK
+Adding a Radar Cross Sections (RCS) to the scenario

 Prior to setting up and constraining a radar system, STK Radar enables you to specify an important property of a potential radar target: the Radar Cross Section (RCS).